carpentries-incubator/scrna-seq-analysis/_episodes/01-introduction.md

 - "Understand the the purpose of using next-generation sequencing (NGS)"
 - "Understand the pitfalls in  bulk RNA-seq sequencing, and how they are overcome"
 keypoints:
-- "scRNA-seq offers more advantages over bulk RNA-seq"
+- "scRNA-seq offers many advantages over bulk RNA-seq"
 - "scRNA-seq requires more pre-processing than bulk RNA-seq"
 ---